All Collections

 Written by Daniel Murphey

-When you add user information, images, text, or shapes to a badge in Webex Events Onsite, you can set visibility rules that determine which attendee badges to print these elements on.
-For example, you might put a sponsor logo on a badge to be printed for that sponsor's representatives, or you might put a specific shape or line of text on badges that grant VIPs, staff members, or speakers access to restricted areas.
+When you add user information, images, text, or shapes to a badge in Webex Events Onsite, you can set visibility rules that determine the elements that print on certain attendee badges.
+For example, you might add a sponsor logo on a badge to be printed for that sponsor's representatives, or you might place a specific shape or line of text on badges that grants VIPs, staff members, or speakers access to restricted areas.
+You might even have a special shape printed on badges for first-time attendees so staff can be extra welcoming to them.

-There are tons of possibilities, and Webex Events Onsite's visibility rules make sure each person gets the right badge.
-Let's learn about how it's done! 🔍
+There are many possibilities, and Webex Events Onsite's visibility rules make sure each person gets the right badge.
+Keep reading to learn how easy rules are to use!

 Scenario

-Because there's a lot you can do with visibility rules, they can get quite complex.
-To help you understand how to make and use advanced rules, consider the following scenario:
+There's a lot you can do with visibility rules.
+To help you understand how to make advanced rules, consider the following scenario:

-• You're creating badges for your business association event, attended by business owners and their managers and senior employees.
+• You're creating badges for your business association event, attended by private business owners, their managers, and senior employees.
 There's an unadvertised, invite-only roundtable session for owners of newer companies experiencing rapid growth, and you want to use a hexagon shape on badges to verify access to the session.

 • In Webex Events Registration, you create a ticket called "Owners" and a checkout form specific to that ticket.
 All other attendees will use a different ticket and form.